findc/whitewhaleintern/README.md

 -----------

 * Replace this text with instructions on how to execute your program
 * What programming language did you use?
-See [here](http://ideone.com/) for the supported ones.
+I used Java
 * Also tell us anything else the reviewer should know about your code